bruceravel/demeter/documentation/Athena/import/multiple.rst

 Multiple data set import
 ========================

-How Athena handles large volumes of data
+How ATHENA handles large volumes of data
 ----------------------------------------

 You can import multiple data sets in the same manner that was